Łódź – Poland’s third-largest city and capital of the Łódzkie region – was the first city to have electric trams in the country.

 Today, the Łódź tram system is made up of 22 lines that operate across a narrow gauge network (1 m/ 3 ft), with 230 stops and measuring over 124 km (77 mi) in track length.

 The longest of lines, and in fact the longest tram line of all of Poland, is number 46, which has a length of 38 km (24 mi).
 Annually, the tram network has nearly 150 million passengers.

-I hope you enjoyed my photos of Łódź trams and streets!
+I hope you enjoyed my photos of Łódź trams and streets.
 Please share this post with your friends on your social media.
-Here are a few more interesting posts with photos that I recommend you read next:
+Here are a few more posts that I recommend you read next:

-- In pictures: The trams and streets of Riga
+- In pictures: The trams and streets of Riga, Latvia

-- In pictures: The trams and streets of Seville
+- In pictures: The trams and streets of Seville, Spain